Codecademy/docs/content/kotlin/concepts/strings/terms/drop/drop.md

 ---
 Title: '.drop()'
-Description: 'Returns a list containing all elements excluding 0th to nth elements.'
+Description: 'Returns a string where the characters have been removed from the start to the nth index given.'
 Subjects:
   - 'Computer Science'
   - 'Code Foundations'